Published on autopilot — built to be cited?

 We only show numbers we can measure honestly — theirs included.
 Three reasons Soro may suit you more.

-Soro starts at $39/mo against HarperFlow's $59/mo.
+Soro starts at $39/mo against HarperFlow's $62/mo.
 If the monthly number is the deciding factor, that gap is real.

 Soro shows 4.9/5 from 1,783 Trustpilot reviews.
 HarperFlow is new — we'd rather earn our numbers than borrow anyone's.

-HarperFlow publishes to Webflow, Shopify, WordPress, and Wix.
+HarperFlow publishes to Webflow today, with Shopify, WordPress, and Wix coming soon.
 If your site lives elsewhere, Soro's breadth may matter more than our depth.

 Soro's promise is traffic — "get customers from Google & ChatGPT."
 That's a ranking goal, and a good one.
 But AI answer engines don't rank pages; they quote content they can verify and attribute.
 HarperFlow is built around that distinction: named citations, snippet-sized takeaways, an eight-question FAQ block, and clean semantic structure, so an assistant can lift your answer with your name on it.
 If your bet is that search is moving from links to answers, that difference compounds.